SeaQL/sea-orm-cookbook/src/017-auto-execution-of-command-after-connection.md

 # Automatically execute SQL after connecting to database

-SeaORM does not provide direct support for this matter, but is it possible to.
-The method involves establishing the connection with [`sqlx`](https://crates.io/crates/sqlx) then converting it back to a `sea_orm::DatabaseConnection` object.
+SeaORM does not provide direct support for it, but it is still possible.
+It involves establishing the connection with [`sqlx`](https://crates.io/crates/sqlx) then converting it into a `sea_orm::DatabaseConnection` object.

 ```rust, no_run
 // Only copy the one that you are using